-Walter Zamarian Jr., M.D. is quickly becoming one of the most well-respected plastic surgeons in London UK and Brazil.
-Following in his father's footsteps, Dr. Zamarian leads a cosmetic surgery practice that serves patients from London - UK -, Londrina - Brazil - and beyond.
+Walter Zamarian Jr., M.D. is quickly becoming one of the most well-respected plastic surgeons in Brazil.
+Following in his father's footsteps, Dr. Zamarian leads a cosmetic surgery practice that serves patients from Londrina - Brazil - and beyond.

 Dr. Zamarian is a Board Certified Plastic Surgeon - by SBCP - and has held numerous distinctions in the field of cosmetic surgery.
 He is dedicated to helping you reach your cosmetic surgery goals in a friendly, supportive environment.

 Member of the American Society of Plastic Surgery - ASPS - and the Association of Former Students of Dr. Ivo Pitanguy - AExPI -, Dr. Walter Zamarian Jr. worked as a plastic surgeon at the Londrina State University Medical School and at the Hospital do Andaraí Burn Unit.
-His practice is one of the premier cosmetic surgery destinations both in London and in Londrina, Paraná, Brazil region.
+His practice is one of the premier cosmetic surgery destinations in Londrina, Paraná, Brazil region.

 A graduate of the Londrina State University Medical School, where he also did his two-year medical residency in General Surgery, Dr. Zamarian Jr. developed an international view of Plastic Surgery during the three years he operated with renowned surgeons from several countries in Rio de Janeiro and during his post-graduation course at the clinic of Dr. Ivo Pitanguy and Santa Casa da Misericórdia in Rio de Janeiro.
 “I believe my mission is not only to achieve a cosmetic improvement or to fix a defect, but to balance the body and spirit as well”, he states.